iamsharmajitender/enterprise-agent-fabric/agent-fabric-docs/docs/01-concepts/02-authoring-a-product/09-observability.md

 ## What you get automatically

-Every box exports OpenTelemetry over OTLP to a local `otel-lgtm` container — Grafana on `:3000`, OTLP on `:4317` and `:4318`.
+Every box exports OpenTelemetry over OTLP to a local `otel-lgtm` container.
 Traces land in Tempo, metrics in Prometheus, logs in Loki.
+Grafana is the browser.

 | Box | Traces | Metrics | Logs |
 | --- | --- | --- | --- |